Project-MONAI/monai-deploy-informatics-gateway/guidelines/mwm-srs.md

 ### [REQ] MWM SHALL allow users to upload data

-An API must be provided to the data ingestion services, such on the Informatics Gateway, to upload payloads to the data discovery engine.
+An API must be provided to the data ingestion services, such as the Informatics Gateway, to upload payloads to the data discovery engine.

 #### Background
 With the design of MONAI Deploy, the MWM does not interface with HIS/RIS directly but rather, through the Informatics Gateway (a data ingestion service).
 Therefore, APIs must be provided to interface any data ingestion services.
 This also allows the users of the platform to extend these APIs to interface their systems using different messaging protocols.